 • Social Security number

-• Your previous residences from the last seven years
+• Location of residences from the last seven years

-• Your employment history from the last three years
+• Employment history from the last three years

 • Any criminal offenses